munster-dev/docs/docs/cli-installation.md

 slug: /cli-installation
 ---

-Munster cli helps developers to create a working application out of the box.
+MunsterJS cli helps developers to create a working application out of the box.
-It has many useful commands like generating files for our munster app.
+It has many useful commands like generating files for our MunsterJS app.

 To install the cli we just need to run the following command: